BHFock/git-cl/README.md

 ## Maintenance Disclaimer

-This tool was developed for my own use and is provided as-is.
-I’m not actively maintaining it, but it’s functional and might be useful to others.
-Feel free to fork, modify, or take over maintenance.
+This is a personal prototype, built to support my own Git workflow.
+It’s shared as-is for reference.
+No active maintenance or collaboration is planned — but forks are welcome.

 ## License